bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mises.md

 * This judgement by Ostrowski is rather harsh, however, and many consider von Mises' theories to be important in the development of the subject.
 * that the basis for the applicability of the results of the mathematical theory of probability to real 'random phenomena' must depend on some form of the frequency concept of probability, the unavoidable nature of which has been established by von Mises in a spirited manner.
 * von Mises' notion of a random sequence in the context of his approach to probability theory.
+* in looking over the work of von Mises ...
+* von Mises has always been a truly broad-minded man ...
 * von Mises chose the topics according to a very definite view-point, determined by his ideas about the essence and method of every thoroughly scientific research.
 * In von Mises' book Positivism: A Study in Human Understanding (1951) he expressed his views on science and life.
 * This interest in philosophy was only one of von Mises' interests outside the realm of mathematics.